-- 1. DUMPNL: dump neighbor list.
-If set to a positive number the entire neighbor list is printed in the log file (may be many megabytes).
-Mainly for debugging purposes, but may also be handy for porting to other platforms. - 2.
-WHERE: when set, print debugging info on line numbers. - 3.
+- 1. GMX_PRINT_DEBUG_LINES: when set, print debugging info on line numbers. - 2.
 GMX_DD_NST_DUMP: number of steps that elapse between dumping the current DD to a PDB file (default 0).
+This only takes effect during domain decomposition, so it should typically be 0 (never), 1 (every DD phase) or a multiple of nstlist. - 3.
+GMX_DD_NST_DUMP_GRID: number of steps that elapse between dumping the current DD grid to a PDB file (default 0).
 This only takes effect during domain decomposition, so it should typically be 0 (never), 1 (every DD phase) or a multiple of nstlist. - 4.
-GMX_DD_NST_DUMP_GRID: number of steps that elapse between dumping the current DD grid to a PDB file (default 0).
-This only takes effect during domain decomposition, so it should typically be 0 (never), 1 (every DD phase) or a multiple of nstlist. - 5.
 GMX_DD_DEBUG: general debugging trigger for every domain decomposition (default 0, meaning off).
-Currently only checks global-local atom index mapping for consistency. - 6.
+Currently only checks global-local atom index mapping for consistency. - 5.
 GMX_DD_NPULSE: over-ride the number of DD pulses used (default 0, meaning no over-ride).
 Normally 1 or 2.